 From July until November 2023, poet, writer, literary scholar, translator and editor Ouyang Yu and multi-disciplinary visual artist Jessye Wdowin-McGregor worked together to capture a short film exploring Ouyang’s ‘tree-writing project’ - a poetic representation of his daily practice of writing poems on the trunks and leaves of trees in Bundoora Park, Kingsbury, a site of inspiration the poet has returned to again and again for almost thirty years.

-Like all of her works, Jessye's choice of title is revealing.
-'Ode' from the ancient Greek, ᾠδή, is a 'type of ceremonious lyric poem that addresses and often celebrates a person, place, thing, or idea'.
-Its stanza forms vary, but it is typically presented in three parts and was often set to music in the ancient Greek tradition.
+'Ode' from the ancient Greek, ᾠδή, is a “type of ceremonious lyric poem that addresses and often celebrates a person, place, thing, or idea” [1].
+In ancient times, its stanza forms varied, but it was typically presented in three parts and was often set to music in the ancient Greek tradition.

 It’s no surprise then that An ode to tree-writing (树木写作颂) is presented in three parts, loosely encompassing the residency project’s stages and areas of shared thematic interest, namely: